black0017/MedicalZooPytorch/README.md

 - [ ] New notebooks with google colab support

 ## Quick Start
 - If you want to quickly understand the fundamental concepts for deep learning in medical imaging, we strongly advice to check our [blog post](https://theaisummer.com/medical-image-deep-learning/ "MedicalZooPytorch article").
 We provide a general high-level overview of all the aspects of medical image segmentation and deep learning.
+For a broader overview on MRI applications find my latest [review article](https://theaisummer.com/mri-beyond-segmentation/).

-- Recentrly, I have published another article on medical image coordinated and DICOM images.
-Link [here](https://theaisummer.com/medical-image-coordinates/).
+- To grasp more fundamental medical imaging concepts, check out our [post](https://theaisummer.com/medical-image-coordinates/) on coordinate systems and DICOM images.

 - For a more holistic approach on Deep Learning in MRI you may advice my thesis [this](https://nemertes.lis.upatras.gr/jspui/handle/10889/12754 "MSc thesis link").